mLamneck/SDDS/readme.md

 ## Build SDDS Client application

 Most importantly, we need to develop client applications to make use of the power unleashed by this library.
-We've already created the web-based minimal GUI for ESP boards.
+We've already created the web-based minimal GUI.
 The repository can be found [here](https://github.com/mLamneck/SDDS_minimalBrowser).
 It should be possible to use the core of this project located in the `system` folder to build a React app on top, for example.

 We can also consider QT-based applications.
 Python is also a good choice.
 Feel free to contribute with a software based on your favorite language.